Helium-Labs/ArgonAuth/Webauthn gated Account Access DD.md

 If the account has signed the program (by providing a valid ed25519 signature or valid multisignature for the authorizer address on the string "Program" concatenated with the program bytecode) then: if the program returns true the transaction is authorized as if the account had signed it.
 This allows an account to hand out a signed program so that other users can carry out delegated actions which are approved by the program.
 Note that Smart Signature Args are not signed.

+### Important considerations

+- The arguments are transparent to the world.
+Therefore never put sensitive access tokens or keys in the arguments.

 Sources:
 - https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#execution-environment-for-smart-signatures